 Capsular contracture is the term used to describe clinically significant scar tissue that forms around breast implants.
 Capsule formation is a normal phenomenon whereby one’s body recognizes the implant as a foreign object and in essence, tries to form a thin protective layer around it.
 This is often referred to as a (clinically significant) capsular contracturel.

 The change may be in the form of a breast that changes shape, becomes firmer, or causes some discomfort.
-Patients who experience capsular contracture may want to be examined in order to rule out some potentially problematic situations.
+Patients who experience this may want to be examined in order to rule out some potentially problematic situations.

 AVOIDING Capsular Contracture

 The percentage of women, 10 – 15 percent, who experience capsular contracture is quiet low.
 And while there is no known way to guarantee that a woman won’t develop one, Dr. Tepper can discuss with you some of the factors that may reduce your chances.